hyunjaemoon/uwb_sword_fighting_app/README.md

-# SwordFightingGame
+# uwb_sword_fighting_app (WIP)

 An Android sword fighting game template utilizing Ultra-Wideband (UWB) technology.

 ## Overview

 This project serves as a template for creating an Android sword fighting game that leverages UWB technology for real-time spatial interaction.
-It uses motion sensors to detect sword swings and the Nearby Connections API for multiplayer functionality.
+It uses motion sensors to detect sword swings and the Anrdroid UWB API for multiplayer functionality.

 ## Features